READ N TRY

 Print Ready Report

-Read a print-readiness check-list, apply it during report design and avoid various printing problems.
-Try it with SSRS, Excel, Word, Visio, BIRT, JasperReports, and any other manual or automated reporting tool.
+Read a print ready report checklist, apply it during report design, and avoid various printing problems with your reports.
+Try it with Power BI, SSRS, Excel, Word, Visio, BIRT, JasperReports, and any other manual or automated reporting tool.

-Have you ever printed a one page document with unexpected empty second page coming from your printer?
+Have you ever printed a one-page document with an unexpected empty last page coming from your printer?
 Have you seen how the report binding makes documents unreadable?
 Have you seen a great report with no way to know when the data was gathered?
 Read further and you will never experience these printing problems again.

 Following the rules and suggestions below will make your reports looking good on paper, save you toner and paper, make it easier to print, and make your boss a little happier.